Libraries are doing well in the digital times. Here are the most awesome examples.

 The library includes a technology center, with digital training rooms, community rooms, community lounge, reading areas and café.

 21. Warsaw University Library, Poland

 Designed by Marek Budzyński and Zbigniew Badowski, the library opened in December 1999.
 Guests and book-lovers have direct access to the main part of the library’s bounty, which can be reached through the sides of the building – meaning that students occupying the central areas are not disturbed by visitors.

 The distinct element of the building is a botanical garden, located on the roof.
 With an area of one hectare, it’s one of the largest roof gardens in Europe.

-Turku City Library, located in the city centre of Turku, is a combination of the old main library building from 1903, and the new addition, designed by JKMM Architects, and finished in 2007.
+Turku City Library, located in the city center of Turku, is a combination of the old main library building from 1903, and the new addition, designed by JKMM Architects, and finished in 2007.

-The new Turku library is a centre for knowledge, experiences and learning.
+The new Turku Library is a center for knowledge, experiences, and learning.
 It’s a common living room for everybody.
 There are meeting rooms, reading seats and wireless internet all over the library.

 Designed by Schmidt Hammer Lassen Architects, and opened for public in September 2012, the new library of the Aberdeen University houses more than 250,000 books and manuscripts.